 Due to Covid-19 we have not been able to have helping parents in the classroom.
-We are waiting to see what the protocols will be come fall.
 However, committee and fundraising positions continue to be available with virtual meetings, planning, and “gatherings.”

 One of the reasons we chose HCNS is its cooperative nature.
 As parents, we are actively involved by helping in the classroom and witness first-hand our daughter's growth through playing, learning, and developing friendships.
 We have built strong, life-long relationships with other families as we work together toward a common goal - giving our children a great, caring head-start while ensuring the success of the school

 Parents and guardians in a cooperative school have the opportunity to participate more fully in their child's first school experience than is frequently allowed.
 The degree of involvement can range from restrained to heroic, depending upon time and interest.
 As a parent, your presence and interaction with the children yield great rewards.
 Your child is reassured that you are interested in their school, friends, as well as in him/her.
 At HCNS, we ask that you help as a parent in the classroom, volunteer for a committee or position on the Board, assist with fundraising activities.